 The night was quiet and the sky was clearing.

 Sunday May 23, 2010, Day 6

-Alive spent the day with the computer editing the articles for the next issue of the Torch.
-I have no chance to do any editing for the Cruiser Log Wiki or to continue on the facelift of the Travels with S/Y Thetis site.
+Alice spent the day with the computer editing the articles for the next issue of the Torch.
+I had no chance to do any editing for the Cruisers Wiki or to continue on the facelift of the Travels with S/Y Thetis site.